 kill-ring-save would, instead of behaving as

 described above.
 If a prefix argument is used and the region is

-within a hunk, it strips the outer diff marker column before saving
+within a hunk, then it strips the diff marker column and keeps

 This command saves the revision being displayed in the current buffer